 About Pantelis Vlachos

-Pantelis is Principal/Strategic Consultant for Cytel, Inc. based in Geneva.
+Pantelis is Vice President, Customer Success for Cytel, Inc. based in Geneva.
 He joined the company in January 2013.
 Before that, he was a Principal Biostatistician at Merck Serono as well as a Professor of Statistics at Carnegie Mellon University for 12 years.
 His research interests lie in the area of adaptive designs, mainly from a Bayesian perspective, as well as hierarchical model testing and checking although his secret passion is Text Mining.
 He has served as Managing Editor of the journal “Bayesian Analysis” as well as editorial boards of several other journals and online statistical data and software archives.